-Antlerless season dates online
+Antierless season dates online

-To review the 2022 antlerless season dates-as well as information about antlerless hunting options, permit numbers, application dates, maps and hunt boundaries-visit wildlife.utah.gov/guidebooks.
-These tools and resources will be available online by May 19, one week before the antlerless application period begins.
+To review the 2023 antlerless season dates-as well as information about antlerless hunting options, permit numbers, application dates, maps and hunt boundaries-visit wildlife.utah.gov/guidebooks.
+These tools and resources will be available online May 22.

-You can apply for antlerless permits from May 26 to June 16, 2022.
+You can apply for antlerless permits June 7-22, 2023.

-For more information on the antlerless application period, see page 13.
+For more information on the antlerless application period, see page 14.